upjs/facile-validator/README.md

-# Easy JavaScript Form Validator
+# Easy HTML Form Validator
 *This documentation is being completed...*

 Laravel-inspired validation for HTML forms: